Portuguese dialects: Other differences

-In this sentence, not only is "PlayStation" feminine in one dialect and masculine in another (because "console" has different genders), but the words for "console" and "videogame" are adapted from English in Portugal (because "consola" is actually adapted from French, where the word "console" is feminine) but retained in their original form in Brazil, and "video game" in the phrase "video game console" is numbered in Portugal but singular in Brazil.
+In this sentence, not only is "PlayStation" feminine in one dialect and masculine in another (because "console" has different genders), but the words for "console" and "videogame" are adapted from English in Portugal (because "consola" is actually adapted from French, where the word "console" is feminine) but retained in their original form in Brazil, and "video game" in the phrase "video game console" is pluralized in Portugal but singular in Brazil.

 Mixed languages

 Portuñol/Portunhol: In regions where Spanish and Portuguese coexist, various types of language contact have occurred, ranging from improvised code-switching between monolingual speakers of each language to more or less stable mixed languages.

 Closely related languages

 This section does not cover Galician, which is treated as a separate language from Portuguese by Galician official institutions, or Fala.
 For a discussion of the controversy regarding the status of Galician with respect to Portuguese, see Reintegrationism.

-Portunhol Riverense is spoken in the region between Uruguay and Brazil, particularly in the twin cities of Rivera and Santana do Livramento.
+Uruguayan Portuguese is spoken in the region between Uruguay and Brazil, particularly in the twin cities of Rivera and Santana do Livramento.

 The language must not be confused with Portuñol, since it is not a mixing of Spanish and Portuguese, but a variety of Portuguese language developed in Uruguay back in the time of its first settlers.
 It has since received influence from Uruguayan Spanish and Brazilian Portuguese.

 In academic circles, the Portuguese used by the northern population of Uruguay received the name "Dialectos Portugueses del Uruguay" (Uruguayan Portuguese Dialects).
 There's still no consensus if the language(s) is (are) a dialect or a creole, although the name given by linguists uses the term "dialect".
-There is also no consensus on how many varieties it has, with some studies indicating that there are at least two varieties, an urban one and a rural one, while others say there are six varieties, of which Riverense Portuñol is one.
+There is also no consensus on how many varieties it has, with some studies indicating that there are at least two varieties, an urban one and a rural one, while others say there are six varieties, of which Riverense Portuñol (Portunhol Riverense) is one.

-This Portuguese spoken in Uruguay is also referred by its speakers, depending on the region that they live, as Bayano, Riverense, Fronterizo, Brasilero or simply Portuñol.
+This Portuguese spoken in Uruguay is also referred by its speakers, depending on the region that they live, as Bayano, Riverense, Fronteiriço, Brasileiro or simply Portunhol.